mzazon/awesome-cloud-projects/aws/configuration-management-systems-manager/configuration-management-systems-manager.md

 10. **Configure Compliance Reporting**:

-    Compliance reporting provides ongoing visibility into the configuration state of your infrastructure.
-This automation document generates regular compliance reports that can be used for audit and governance purposes.
+    Compliance reporting provides ongoing visibility into the configuration state of your infrastructure, enabling audit trails and governance oversight.
+This step demonstrates how to generate compliance reports and set up automated reporting workflows that can be integrated with broader compliance management systems.

     ```bash
     # Create compliance summary report